-The Service-Learning Faculty Fellows Program is an initiative of the Office of Civic and Community Engagement and the Western New York Service-Learning Coalition (WNYSLC).
+The Service-Learning Faculty Fellows Program is an initiative of the Western New York Service-Learning Coalition (WNYSLC) and the Civic and Community Engagement Office.
 Buffalo State is a member of the WNYSLC which is a consortium of local colleges, universities, and community organizations that is committed to sharing resources, knowledge, and practices related to service-learning in an effort to strengthen campus-community partnerships and promote student engagement in the community.

 Fellowships are open to all faculty and staff, from any department at a WNYSLC member institution including:

 • Daemen College